A student makes note about observations in a biology lab

 Complete the SUNY statewide COR application form

 Students who want to take college-level English and math classes at SUNY Adirondack must meet certain requirements for entrance into these classes.
+The requirements based on high school courses are listed below.
+Students who do not meet these requirements will need to complete a placement exam.
+SUNY Adirondack uses the Accuplacer placement test to assess college readiness in math and English.

-Requirements for entrance into English 101:
+Requirements for entrance into ENG 101 (Intro to College Writing):

-Requirements for entrance into MAT 121 (Precalc - Algebra), MAT 125 (Precalc - Trigonometry), or MAT 127 (Statistics w/Probability):
+Requirements for entrance into MAT 127 (Statistics w/ Probability):

 Students who meet the English 11 or Algebra II requirements must submit an up-to-date transcript via the College Academy Secure Portal.